anon-iclr2022/learning-to-map/README.md

 ## Learning to Map for Active Semantic Goal Navigation
-Anonymized code for NeurIPS 2021 submission.
+Anonymized code for ICLR 2022 submission.

 ### Dependencies